Updated 01.09.2020, 16:30

 Once regulatory frameworks permit and the health risk for students, faculty and members of the administrative staff has returned to a normal level, we will reopen campus.
 We of course hope that this day will come sooner than later but are aware of our responsibility in ensuring the health and safety of both the Law School Family and greater Hamburg community—we therefore elect to avoid any unnecessary risk.
 Until then, a few employees will hold down the fort so that campus will remain virtually empty but not completely deserted.

-Working remotely, the Bucerius Event Team is in close contact with all clients who have planned on-campus events for the coming year.
-Many events—particularly those planned for the spring—have been tentatively postponed until autumn of the current year or even 2021.
+Working remotely, the Bucerius Event Team is in close contact with all clients who have planned on-campus events for the coming months.
+Many events have been tentatively postponed.
 As new event inquiries reach us, we are responding with great flexibility to accommodate demands of the current situation and are making use of the opportunity to advance our analogue and digital offerings.
 Should cancellations become necessary, registered participants will be informed immediately via email.